atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 the data is defined on a grid of altitude, latitude, and longitude.
 It interpolates linearly between the grid points when extracting point-wise data.
 For sake of this linear interpolation, longitude is treated as a cyclic coordinate.
-This data type fully respects the rules of extrapolation outside of its grid.
+This data type fully respects the rules of extrapolation outside its grid.
 An example of using :class:`~pyarts.arts.GriddedField3` as atmospheric field data is given in the following code block.

 .. plot::